+In 2017, CHAU reached over 6,000 people with HIV prevention services and almost 4,000 people with integrated HIV/SRHR services.
 CHAU currently works with the Alliance on a range of programmes that aim to tackle HIV in Uganda using a multi-pronged approach.
 The SIDA SRHR Umbrella Programme builds on the institutional and technical capacity of civil society organisations (CSOs) and will provide funding at a national and district level for 5 years.

-CHAU partners with the Alliance Secretariat on PITCH, a programme that focuses on advocacy as a way to empower vulnerable populations and strengthen the capacities of local CSOs to respond to HIV in Uganda.
-EJAF Uganda is a programme supported by the Elton John AIDS Foundation which aims to increase access to and uptake of STI & HIV services for LGBT people, particularly HCT, combination prevention, and ART.
-CHAU's work with young people has also continued through READY Teens, a project that focuses on 10-19 year olds living with and most affected by HIV.
+CHAU also partners with the Alliance Secretariat on PITCH, a programme that focuses on advocacy as a way to empower key populations and strengthen the capacities of local CSOs to respond to HIV in Uganda.
+EJAF Uganda is a programme supported by the Elton John AIDS Foundation which aims to increase access to and uptake of STI & HIV services for LGBT people, particularly HIV counselling and testing (HCT), combination prevention, and ART.
+CHAU also implemented the SHARP project in the past, which supported the sexual health and rights of MSM.